 Credit for prior experience, as used in this Article, is defined as those years of total previous experience credited toward rank upon initial appointment and credited toward eligibility for a continuing appointment , which credit shall not exceed three (3) years.

-Length of service at the University, as used in this Article, is defined as the total number of years in the ranks of Librarian I through V at the libraries of the University.
+Length of service at the University, as used in this Article, is defined as the total number of years served in the ranks of Librarian I through V at the libraries of the University.

 Years of service in rank, as used in this Article, is defined as the total number of years in a given librarian rank at the University.